 There are three main techniques used to find bugs in software: source code audits, reverse engineering, and fuzzing.
 Source code auditors scan code for programmer mistakes.
 Reverse engineers, working with only the compiled bytes of a program, reverse the internal operations in search of weaknesses.
-Fuzzing, or robustness testing, involves executing and monitoring target applications while semi-valid data is delivered to the interfaces under test.
-The combination of these exposed interfaces is known as the attack surface.
+Fuzzing, involves executing and monitoring target applications while semi-valid data is delivered to the interfaces under test.

 The appropriate method to utilize when auditing an application for robustness varies based on: audit time frame, source code availability, auditor experience, original programming language, and more.